Film Densifier & Squeezer

 |---|---|---|---|

-| Film Centrifugal Dryer | Mechanical bulk-water removal | Washed film, flakes, and regrind | Usually the first drying step, not the final moisture guarantee |
+| Film Centrifugal Dryer | Mechanical bulk-water removal | Washed film, flakes, and regrind | Usually the first drying step, not the final moisture target |

 | Film Densifier & Squeezer | Moisture reduction plus bulk-density increase | PE and PP film lines | Best when pelletizer feeding is unstable because material stays wet and fluffy |